 The gallon bags gave a place to store dirty items that I didn’t want to be put in the diaper bag and risk getting other things dirty.

-Keeping a few toys and items to entertain my daughter have been life savers!
+Keeping a few toys and items to entertain my daughter has been life saver!
 I keep a few of my daughter’s favorite books and small toys in the diaper bag so when she gets restless I can give her something to entertain herself.

 This list covers some of the basic essentials that you should put in your toddler’s diaper bag.
 You can add more or less because you know your toddler the best!
 Okay, so we covered what your toddler needs but it’s also mamma’s bag as well!